vik2982/spring-cloud-kubernetes/readme.md

 1. `kubectl apply -f mongo-secret.yaml` - credentials for MongoDB
 2. `kubectl apply -f mongo-configmap.yaml` - user for MongoDB
 3. `kubectl apply -f mongo.yaml` - Deployment for MongoDB
 4. `kubectl apply -f mongo-express.yaml` - Deployment for MongoExpress web console for interacting with mongo db.
-For GKE change the type of the service in mongo-express.yaml to LoadBalancer.
+For AWS you can set the type of the service in mongo-express.yaml to either NodePort or LoadBalancer.

 #### Local docker-desktop
 Mongo express is accessible at `http://localhost:30000`  (if login needed use admin/pass)<br/>
 You can create more databases via mongo express but you will need to assign users to the newly created database - https://www.mongodb.com/docs/manual/tutorial/create-users/.
 Open interactive terminal in the mongo pod and then you can execute the commands

 #### AWS
+##### Mongo Express NodePort service type
-For one of the EC2 instances add a security group inbound rule: Custom TCP, Port Range 30000, Source My IP <br/>
+For any one of the EC2 instances add a security group inbound rule: Custom TCP, Port Range 30000, Source My IP <br/>
+Do `kubectl get node -o wide` and see the external ip address of the node - Mongo express is accessible at `http://{node_external_ip):30000`.
 If you have multiple nodes you can use any node as services span nodes.
+##### Mongo Express LoadBalancer service type
+Do `kubectl get service` and see the mongo-express-service.
+Mongo express is accessible at `http://{service_external_ip):8081` (where 8081 is defined as the service port).
+Note Mongo express will also be accessible at http://{node_external_ip):30000 as LoadBalancer is extension of NodePort.

 <!--
 #### GKE